erzz/workflows/docs/semantic-release.md

     token: ${{ secrets.RELEASE_TOKEN }}
 ```

-## Maven projects requiring a maven settings file
+## Maven projects and using a maven settings file

-A special case for us where you **SHOULD** provide your own configuration and specify the maven settings file to use if required.
+With this combination of `mvn-settings: true` and `mvn-settings-file:` a special version of the workflow will run which will give the ability to both set a maven-settings file plus a semantic-release configuration that also updates pom.xml with the newly released version.

 ```yaml
 release: